 - Lifetime of NPPs in operation, with a working rhythm similar to the current one, according to the following reference scenario for the cessation of operation:

-- To make the calculation for dismantling wastes, we consider 10 years for the dismantling of each NPP, except for Vandellós I where 15 years are considered.
+- To make the calculation for dismantling wastes, we consider 10 years for the dismantling of each NPP, except for Vandellós I where 15 years are considered from 2030.

 - Total dismantling of the NPPs that are currently in operation, to begin 3 years after their definitive shutdown.